Randy Arozarena Player Props: Rays vs. Astros

-On Saturday, Randy Arozarena (.200 on-base percentage in past 10 games, 167 points below season-long percentage) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 7:15 PM ET.
+Randy Arozarena -- with an on-base percentage of .225 in his past 10 games, 141 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Houston Astros, with Brandon Bielak on the mound, on July 30 at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Astros.
+In his previous game he had a hitless performance (0-for-3) against the Astros.

 Randy Arozarena Game Info & Props vs. the Astros